 The writer isn’t lost in pretentious whimsy or grandiose gestures – this is perfectly accessible for any reader, whether you want a detailed consideration on the putative failure of 1940s politics or not.
 It’s not an overtly political novel – it doesn’t profess to have solutions, but in the aftermath of far right totalitarian mayhem (and the Nazis were right wing – I’m seeing an increasing amount of online propaganda and misinformation claiming Hitler was liberal) with Brunet in Part Two, it makes a passionate plea for the future of humanity.
 Failing all of this, Iron in the Soul is simply a devastating and brilliant account of life in the face of extreme adversity.

-To wrap up my review of this trilogy, I find it odd there hasn’t been films to accompany it, but then this could always happen in future.
+To wrap up my review of this trilogy, I find it odd we haven’t seen any films to accompany it, but then this could always happen in future.
 In the meantime, in the Age of Reason, the Reprieve, and Iron in the Soul, Sartre produced three mesmerising works to stand as an essential account of what happened during one of humankind’s most inexplicable moments.
 The events are preserved for posterity – future generations will be able to mull over them and hope similar events never occur again.